Chorus/Note-Documentation/docs/GoalsTargets/AddEditRemoveTargets.md

 4. Select a goal from your goal list.
 5. Import from the goal library or create a new goal.
 6. Select one or multiple targets from your target list.
-7. Import from the goal library (link) or create a new goal.
+7. Import from the goal library or create a new goal.
 8. Click Add.

 [Demo video: Add a Goal and Targets to a Care Plan](https://youtu.be/_DCx4QZ3VQA "Title")